mirage-id/enterprise_docs/user.md

 # User

 In the MirageID system there are 2 types of users.
-Parent users which are account owners, and child users which are additional user's who's access is limited to what the parent has access to how the parent has set their permissions
+Parent users which are account owners and child users which are additional users who's access is limited to the permissions that have been set by the parent user.

 ## Routes